-Once you have photographed the area, wash it down using a mould and mildew spray as soon as possible - do not wait for us to attend.
+After taking photographs, wash the area down using a mould and mildew spray as soon as possible - do not wait for us to attend.
 This will help reduce the risk of mould increasing in your home and damaging your belongings.
 Make sure that you read the instructions for using these products safely.
-Don't worry - we will still be able to properly assess your home from your photographs.
+Do not worry - we will be still be able to properly assess your home from your photographs.